saopicc/killMS/README.md

 http://www.astron.nl/lowfrequencyobserving2017/Documents/Wednesday/LFO2017_Tasse.pdf

 The two algorithms (CohJones and Kafka) are based on complex optimisation techniques.
 The use the properties of the complex ("Wirtinger") Jacobian to exploit algorithmic shortcuts.
-The fundational description of the Wirtinger Jacobian and Hessians and properties as well as implemented algorithms are described in
+The fundational description of the Wirtinger Jacobian and Hessians for the RIME, as well as the related implemented algorithms are described in

 Tasse 2014: https://arxiv.org/abs/1410.8706